itamarst/eliot/docs/source/types-testing.rst

             self.assertEqual(servers, [msg.message["server"] for msg in messages])

-Restriction Testing to Specific Messages
+Restricting Testing to Specific Messages
 ----------------------------------------

 If you want to only look at certain messages when testing you can log to a specific ``eliot.Logger`` object rather than the global one.